bnto/1wpad/_posts/2016-06-05-css-awesome.markdown

 But — little did I know that there is an updated version of the joke with a 3D effect!
 So while the regular one was easy to recreate, the 3D one was way more tricky.
-I had to use all kinds of css transforms and clever hiding to get the same effet, but [here is my take on CSS is awesome][todays-page]!
+I had to use all kinds of css transforms and clever hiding to get the same effet.

 [todays-page]: {{ site.baseurl }}/days/005-css-is-awesome.html